maxinjohn/OpenVPN-AS_license_unlocker/README.md

 ---
 </code>

-  **hooray**  start using OpenVPN-AS with unlimited licensees, when you update the OpenVPN-as server,  your license will be revoked.
+  **hooray**  start using OpenVPN-AS with unlimited licenses, when you update the OpenVPN-as server,  your license will be revoked.
 Make sure to run the script again to patch again.